vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 GET http://localhost:8090/persons/all
 ```

-Then you\'ll need a bunch of HTTP headers.
+Then you'll need a bunch of HTTP headers.
 Just add them below the URL, one per line as key-value pairs separated by a colon.
 Since cookies are just HTTP header, you can include them with the other headers.

 ```json
 GET http://localhost:8090/persons/all